MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-nested-virtualization.md

 ## Disable nested virtualization

 1. Select the host or VM for which nested virtualization is enabled.
 2. Ensure the VM is in **stopped** state.
-Stop the VM if it is running.
+Stop the VM if it's running.
 3. Browse the VM **Properties**.
 4. On **General**, clear the **Enable Nested Virtualization** check box.